Uniswap/docs/docs/V2/concepts/01-protocol-overview/01-how-uniswap-works.md

 # Further reading

-To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out <Link to="/docs/v2/core-concepts/swaps">Swaps</Link>.
-Or, to see how liquidity pools work, see <Link to="/docs/v2/core-concepts/pools">Pools</Link>.
+To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out [Swaps](../02-core-concepts/01-swaps.md).
+Or, to see how liquidity pools work, see [Pools](../02-core-concepts/02-pools.md).

 Ultimately, of course, the Uniswap protocol is just smart contract code running on Ethereum.
-To understand how they work, head over to <Link to="/docs/v2/protocol-overview/smart-contracts/">Smart Contracts</Link>.
+To understand how they work, head over to [Smart Contracts](../../reference/smart-contracts/01-factory.md)